nickpack/django-boilerplate/README.md

 ---

 * Pipenv set up
-* Django 2 with storages, gunicorn and a sensible config tree
+* Django 2 with storages, psycopg2, gunicorn
+* Dockerfile for the main django app
+* A docker-compose config for development
-* Docker configuration to make deployments simple
+* Rational, environment specific configuration

 More coming...